Reaction, ridicule and disappointment

 “I understand that there is a new treatment for X, do you consider this a possibility in my case?”

 It is generally better to use 2-3 different sources as a cross check.
-Be careful of testimonials, these are not reliable and may be bought, could be personal favours or even fictitious.
+Be careful of testimonials, these are not reliable and may be bought, or could be personal favours or even fictitious!

 If the material has no background references or sources from which information has been gathered, take a cautious view as this means it has not been Peer Reviewed.
 Peer Review means the subject had been considered by at least two independent people in the same specialty who have no vested (including financial) interest.